 A cornerstone of our Teen Program, twice a week, you will find a dedicated group of teens working through our extensive leadership curriculum.
 Topics include self-knowledge, building community, human rights, citizenship and special topics in global, regional, and country issues.
 Teens share ideas, lead discussions and build skills.
 The capstone of the leadership program is a community-based project organized by the teens to lead change on an issue they feel passionately about.
 Past examples include an animal sterilization program and environmental cleanups.

 Library and Homework

-Prior to the teen center's opening in 2014, LLI was unable to offer a reading and homework space to teens.
-We quickly went from 0 books to over a 100 within two years, thanks to many generous donors all over the world.
+Prior to the Teen Center's opening in 2014, LLI was unable to offer a reading and homework space to teens.
+We’ve quickly gone from 0 books to over a 1000 within four years, thanks to many generous donors from all over the world.

 Five days a week, teens can utilize the two different classrooms for a quiet homework space, especially on Mondays, Tuesdays and Fridays from three to five pm.
 For some, it's a special place where they can focus and check out the latest books.

-Our English program utilizes two different curriculums, hosting basic to advanced learners in classrooms.
-Teens can participate in classes twice or three times a week and LLI currently offers five different sections (and levels) to teens from Basic English to Conversation Classes.
-English classes are additionally taught immersion style, giving students a unique and positive learning environment unparrelled to any other in Huaycán.
+Our English program utilizes two different curriculums, catering to basic as well as more advanced learners in classrooms.
+Teens can participate in classes once or twice a week and LLI currently offers five different sections (and levels) to teens from Basic English to Conversation Classes.
+English classes are taught immersion style, giving students a unique and positive learning environment unparalleled to any other in Huaycán.

 Laptop, anyone?
 Thanks to a generous donor, teens can enjoy laptop use each time they come by the center, for up to one hour each day.
 Teens socialize on facebook, check out a guitar lesson and do homework.
 Recently, local volunteer, Christian has been teaching Saturday workshops in coding for teens interested in building these skills.